-That is a statement by a secular person – by an atheist who does not ascribe to that moral code specifically as transcendent, but he says it has it’s value.
-It has done something in society and that can only come about through the freedom of religion that is born out of the freedom of conscious, that our states – our governments – can help to foster.
+That is a statement by a secular person–by an atheist who does not ascribe to that moral code specifically as transcendent, but he says it has its value.
+It has done something in society and that can only come about through the freedom of religion that is born out of the freedom of conscience, that our states–our governments–can help to foster.

 The very fact that we can have this kind of a lunch, with this diverse of an audience, with this august of an audience, is a ray of hope in an otherwise very disagreeable world.
 No one here has to be reminded of how disagreeable things are today, where it seems that having a contrary opinion is considered a personal offense to someone else.
 And we have to sort of fight about these things and immediately come to blows.

 But this kind of a lunch is a ray of hope.
 It gives me a tremendous kind of hope that we have come together to discuss these things and see how we can discuss our deepest differences, and disagree maybe, without being disagreeable.
 It’s a wonderful thing.

 It reminds me of one of the most famous phrases that anyone has ever heard of and has been spoken.
 The Golden Rule–most of us know the Golden Rule: “Do unto others as you would have done unto you.”

 Now what is interesting is, if you go to the United Nations–as many of you probably have–and see the plaque and even the picture of the Golden Rule versions in different religious systems and different cultures.

 Many of them say, “Don’t do unto others what you wouldn’t want done to you.”

 Or, “Refrain from harming others because you don’t want to be harmed yourself.” […]

 We have a shared common value.
 There is this undercurrent of respecting the inherent and intrinsic worth of human beings.
 We share that value.